hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

     Coef 4      13.2
     Coef 5      5.1

-    For what value of Coef 3 is R2 score maximized for the Ridge Model?
+For what value of Coef 3 is $R^2$ score maximized for the Ridge Model?

-    Ans: ??
+    Ans: 0, x40, x35
+    1. you need to identify which figure correspond to the Lasso model (Q7)
+    2. Find the alpha that maximize the R2 of the Lasso model (Q8/9)
+    3. Identify the lines at default value (1.0): Coef 1 > Coef 3 > Coef 4 > Coef 2 > Coef 5 > Coef 0 (Orange, Red, Green, Purple, Brown, Blue)
+    3. find the value of Coef 3 at the alpha that maximized the R2 of the Lasso model.
+(Red @ 11)

 Q11.
 Which of the following is true of cross-validation?
 (Select all that apply)